dylanleigh/PriceAndNutritionTrackingSystem/README.rst

    The Django Secret Key is used to generate session tokens and other cryptographically important things.
-Keeping it in an environment variable makes it easier to have seperate, secure secrets on different installations.
-If someone knows the secret key it may be possible to login as admin users and mess with things, so keep it secret.
+Keeping it in an environment variable makes it easier to have seperate, secure secrets on different installations. **If someone knows the secret key it may be possible to login as admin users and mess with things, so keep it secret**.

 Setup 2: Migrations and Admin User
 ----------------------------------